mraseelak/xl2ta/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/xl2ta.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mraseelak/xl2ta.

+#### Steps
+1. Fork this project.
+2. Create a branch and when completed, issue a pull request to master.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License